alexZielonko/sat-scan/README.md

 ## Project Rubric Requirements

 Below is a table created based on the requirements published in CSCA5028's Week 1 "Project Rubric" reading.
+This ruberic is used to assess and grade the project.

 | Requirement                                 | Present | Notes                                                                             | Reference                                                                                                                                                                                                                                                   |
 |---------------------------------------------|---------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|